New universal operator approximation theorem for encoder-decoder architectures: Introduction

-The main contribution of this study is to show that \ref{fig:approximation_types:(B)} can be achieved by much more diverse choices of encoder-decoder architectures, for example, also for classical DeepONets \cite{Chen1995_approx_thm, Lu2021_DeepONet, Lanthaler2022}, special cases of MIONets \cite{Jin2022_MIONET}, BasisONets \cite{Hua2023} and Deep-H-ONets \cite{Castro2023_ONBs}.
-Moreover, we give sufficient conditions on the normed or metric spaces $\X$ and $\Y$ which guarantee that this type \ref{fig:approximation_types:(B)} of approximation by classes of encoder-decoder architectures is possible.
-Many familiar separable function spaces satisfy these conditions, for example, Lebesgue spaces, Sobolev spaces or spaces of continuously differentiable functions.
-Within the literature, approximation results are typically shown individually for different operator network architectures.
-We provide a general Theorem \ref{thm:sequential_density_normed} covering many encoder-decoder approaches at once.
-Further, the derived theory allows the encoders and decoders to be non-linear and the spaces $\X$ and $\Y$ are not required to be complete, which are typical assumptions in prior studies.

-A natural question arises: Is \ref{fig:approximation_types:(B)} really a stronger statement than \ref{fig:approximation_types:(A)} for metric spaces $\X, \Y$?
+\item \textbf{Proof that \labelcref{fig:approximation_types:(B)} really is stronger than \labelcref{fig:approximation_types:(A)}.}\\ A natural question arises: Is \labelcref{fig:approximation_types:(B)} really a stronger statement than \labelcref{fig:approximation_types:(A)} for metric spaces $\X, \Y$?
+In other words, is there a set $S$ of approximators that satisfies \labelcref{fig:approximation_types:(A)} but not \labelcref{fig:approximation_types:(B)}?
 The answer is yes if and only if $\X$ is not hemicompact.
-In particular, the answer is yes if the domain space $\X$ is any infinite-dimensional normed space, which is typically the case for operator approximation tasks.
+In particular, the answer is yes if the input space $\X$ is any infinite-dimensional normed space, which is typically the case for operator approximation tasks.
 In the case of $\Y=\R$ and any separable, metrizable topological space $\X,$ this question has been answered in \cite[Corollary 3.7]{Osipov2018}, which easily extends to any finite dimensional $\Y$.
 However, we could not find a result for infinite-dimensional $\Y$ within the literature.
-Therefore, we provide a compact proof in Theorem \ref{thm:dense_Frechet_hemicompact} for any (possibly non-separable) metric space $\X$ and normed space $\Y$ which is at least one-dimensional.
+Therefore, we provide a compact proof in \Cref{thm:dense_Frechet_hemicompact} for any metric space $\X$ and normed space $\Y$.
 Nevertheless, these topological considerations are not required for understanding the other parts of this study.